 Step 4.
 TURN IN RECITAL TECHNICAL REQUEST

 Using the appropriate Recital Technical Guideline as a resource, submit your technical requirements using the link that you receive the first day of classes.
-All recitals receive an archival recording.
+All degree recitals will be livestreamed and will receive an archival video and audio recording.

 - Junior Recital: 25 – 35 minutes